FPTQuant: Function-Preserving Transforms for LLM Quantization: Experiments

 \subsection{\NAME is fast}

-In this section, we evaluate the runtime performance of our method and compare against other methods using FTPs.

-\paragraph{Setup} We implement \NAME, SpinQuant, FlatQuant, and INT4 baseline using PyTorch CUDA/12.1 and using INT4 CUTLASS kernels from QuaRot repository\footnote{\url{https://github.com/spcl/QuaRot}}.
+\paragraph{Setup.} We evaluate the prefill\footnote{We do not evaluate generation time, since integer memory transfer and conversion is poorly supported on current Nvidia hardware.
+This means measuring decoding INT4 performance primarily measures how well the software stack handles INT4 emulation.
+For example, see \citep{sun_flatquant_2024} Figure 4b, which shows a slowdown of INT4 compared to FP16.} runtime performance of our method and compare against other methods using FTPs.
+We implement \NAME, SpinQuant, FlatQuant, and INT4 baseline using PyTorch CUDA/12.1 and using INT4 CUTLASS kernels from QuaRot repository\footnote{\url{https://github.com/spcl/QuaRot}}.
+Note that QuaRot and OSTQuant are about as fast as SpinQuant at inference time.
+QuaRot is slightly slower, since it has an extra Hadamard transform applied to the head dimension (before $\tW_o$); OSTQuant is marginally slower, since it uses online smoothing vectors after the RMSNorm (SpinQuant/FPTQuant merge these into linear layers).
 For all methods we assume static INT4 quantization.
 All the measurements are conducted on NVIDIA RTX 3080 Ti.
 We provide all our experiments on a single transformer block as the whole model does not fit on a single GPU for big enough model size and/or the batch size.
-We repeat each measurement 1000 times and report the mean speedup relative to FP16 baseline.
-More details and additional results with using dynamic quantization are in Appendix~\ref{app:detailed_benchmarking_results}.
+We repeat each measurement 1000 times and report the mean speedup relative to FP16 baseline. \textit{More details and additional results with using dynamic quantization are in Appendix~\ref{app:detailed_benchmarking_results}.}

-\paragraph{Results} Figure~\ref{fig:04_speedup} shows the prefill speedup of \NAME across different batch sizes and model sizes.
-For most configurations, we get $2.8\times$ -- $3.9\times$ speedup over the FP16 implementation, which is significantly faster than prior reported speedups of QuaRot and FlatQuant.
-The speedup is consistently increasing with model size and batch size, as the computation becomes the main bottleneck. \NAME is on par or faster than SpinQuant and consistently faster than FlatQuant, with a relative speedup of 15-29\%.
-In all cases \NAME is within a 5-6\% to the INT4 upper bound.
+\paragraph{Results.} Figure~\ref{fig:04_speedup} shows the prefill speedup of \NAME across different batch sizes and model sizes.
+For most configurations, we get $2.8$--$3.9\times$ speedup over the FP16 implementation, which is significantly faster than prior reported speedups of QuaRot and FlatQuant.
+The speedup is consistently increasing with model size, as the computation becomes the main bottleneck. \NAME is on par or faster than SpinQuant and consistently faster than FlatQuant, with a relative speedup of 15--29\%. \NAME is also faster to train, see Appendix~\ref{app:training_cost}.
+In all cases \NAME is within a 5--6\% to the INT4 upper bound.